Flash fiction challenge: 500 word romance using the word “spring.”

 Take this month, for example.
 Ten days up in Auckland, another seven down in Christchurch.
 Sparring in the boardrooms with great white sharks in suits.
 Deflecting and asserting, explaining and reporting.
 Often doing the job of two people for half as much the pay.
 I couldn’t do it, I know that much.
 The first hint of a mansplain and I’d snarl and snatch them by the throat.
 I don’t have your patience and diplomacy, your willingness to humour idiocy.
 I definitely don’t have the skills to play The Game.

-And I hate it all because it takes you far away from me.
+I hate it all.
+Not least because it takes you far away from me.

 Our last conversation face-to-face was an argument.
 I said unkind things to you that aimed to hurt.
 We’ve texted since, of course, but that’s not the same.
 I’ve done some thinking and I need to make amends.
 So here I am, waiting at the gates in Wellington; my long curls are loose, I’m wearing that blue dress you always liked, clutching a bouquet of vibrant sunflowers in my fist.